siliusmv/inlaBGEV/README.md

 coordinates and explanatory variables for all locations in a 1x1 km^2 grid over the south of Norway.

+## R package versions
+The version of all R packages used for running this code can be found in the file `renv.lock`

 ## Numerical dificulties

 If you are experiencing numerical difficulties, you might have to stop using inla.pardiso.
 The inla.pardiso library speeds up computations, but it is also more numerically unstable.